Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Fort Myers

-🗺️ Distance from MIA: 2 hours and 30 minutes | Google Maps | Visit Fort Myers | ⛵ Sunset Sail in Fort Myers
+🗺️ Distance from MIA: 2 hours and 30 minutes | 📍 Google Maps | Visit Fort Myers |Sunset Sail in Fort Myers

 However, that’s not to say the city’s coastal location is forgotten.
-You can still find plenty of seafood restaurants serving up the fresh catch of the day, tiki bars mixing refreshing margaritas, and various boat tours departing the surrounding marinas hoping to land some fish, catch a glimpse of dolphins, or just sail as the sun sets over the glimmering Gulf of Mexico.
+You can still find plenty of seafood restaurants serving up the fresh catch of the day as well as tiki bars mixing refreshing margaritas.

-👉 PRO TIP: Fort Myers is another great place to stay to gain access to other parts of the Florida Everglades.
+👉 Pro Tip: Fort Myers is another great place to stay to gain access to other parts of the Florida Everglades.
 Consider staying here on future vacations!

 Naples

-🗺️ Distance from MIA: 2 hours | Google Maps | Visit Naples | 🕶️ Discover Naples on a Segway
+🗺️ Distance from MIA: 2 hours | 📍 Google Maps | Visit Naples

 The downtown walking space is beautiful with trendy boutiques, classic steakhouses, and smooth ice cream parlors.
 Just on the outskirts of town is the Naples Botanical Gardens, the largest and most vibrant in the state.
-Other activities include fishing from the historic Naples pier and soaking up the sun at one of the pristine beaches.

-👉 Read Next: The 47 Best Things to Do in Miami, Florida
+👉 Read Next: The 46 Best Things to Do in Miami, Florida

 Sanibel Island

-🗺️ Distance from MIA: 2 hours and 45 minutes | Google Maps | Visit Sanibel Island | 👉 Search for Tours Near Sanibel Island
+🗺️ Distance from MIA: 2 hours and 45 minutes | 📍 Google Maps | Visit Sanibel Island

 Scenic sunsets, seashells scattered along the sandy shores, palm trees swaying in the subtropical breeze: Sanibel Island is truly a paradise in America’s own yard.

-The drive isn’t too far away from Miami either – so if you’re up for one of the greatest sunsets you’ll ever witness, I suggest heading on over.
 Other activities along the way include visiting Big Cypress National Preserve and the famous Florida Panther National Wildlife Refuge.
 Once you’re there, consider spending your day at Bowman’s Beach while walking the shore collecting seashells.

 Jupiter

-🗺️ Distance from MIA: 1 hour and 30 minutes | Google Maps | Visit Jupiter | 🛶 Clear-Bottom Kayak Tour in Jupiter Inlet
+🗺️ Distance from MIA: 1 hour and 30 minutes | 📍 Google Maps | Visit Jupiter | 🛶 Clear-Bottom Kayak Tour in Jupiter Inlet

-Jupiter, Florida is the northernmost town in the Miami-metropolitan area and well worth your time as a day trip from South Beach, Miami’s center, or North Miami Beach.
+Jupiter, Florida is the northernmost town in the Miami metropolitan area and well worth your time as a day trip from South Beach, Miami’s center, or North Miami Beach.

 Outdoor enthusiasts and history aficionados will appreciate all the activities to do in Jupiter.
 Try ascending a 19th century lighthouse, kayaking over giant manatees, hiking Jonathan Dickinson State Park, and visiting the gorgeous Blowing Rocks Preserve.